 Desert Warfare is Exactly What It Says on the Tin, a trope that involves fighting that takes place in a desert.
 In contrast to Jungle Warfare and Urban Warfare, where fighting takes place mostly in close-quarters, Desert Warfare is a new story altogether.
-In this kind of scenario, expect elite soldiers trained in fighting in the desert performing long range patrols, usually on specialized vehicles, but also on foot on certain occasions.
-These same soldiers also have to deal with constant supply issues in the absence of Easy Logistics, namely with ammunition, fuel, and most importantly, water.
-As mentioned above, tanks are now able to move freely and advance quickly, and this can usually end up with a massive tank battle taking place.
-Because of this, defending forces will usually set up Anti-Armor defenses such as anti-tank artillery or land mines, usually concealed with camouflage netting.
-In ancient settings, or settings that don't involve tanks, cavalry charges, usually on horse or camel, but occasionally on chariot, are also common.
+In this kind of scenario, expect elite soldiers trained in fighting in the desert performing long range patrols, usually on specialized tracked or half-tracked vehicles, but also on foot on certain occasions.note Given the vast area that soldiers are patrolling and the lack of landmarks, a clichéd scene is an officer peering through binoculars and puzzling over a map.

-- Nick Fury Peacemaker: Fury is captured by Germans in the African theater and released, getting rescued by British fighters with a guerilla approach to warfare.
+- Fury: Peacemaker: Fury is captured by Germans in the African theater and released, getting rescued by British fighters with a guerilla approach to warfare.
 This influences Fury's later approach to special-ops warfare, though by the end of Fury: My War Gone By he realizes Elites Are More Glamorous was a very bad mindset that ignored the crucial necessity of having foot soldiers do most of the work.

 - Commando stories set in North Africa during World War II will often have desert fighting between British forces and Rommel's Afrika Korps as a staple.